 Foundation / Corporation

 Competition for USA, Canada, and International individuals, private and public institutions, companies, clubs, schools, universities, and nonprofits for sustainable projects that demonstrate feasible solutions to environmental problems.
-Award categories are Fire, Water, Air, Earth, Youth, and Energy for All.
+Award categories are Fire, Water, Air, Earth, Youth, and the new special category Sustainable Start-Up.
 Participation is open to projects in the following focus areas: resource conservation, improving air and water quality, energy efficiency and renewable energies.
 Projects that focus on the creation of awareness in these areas will also be eligible to participate.

-For more information on the five award categories, and the special category "Energy for All," see: https://www.energyglobe.info/en/energy-globe-award/description/categories/
+For more information on the five award categories, and the new special category Sustainable Start-Up, see: https://www.energyglobe.info/participate/categories#startup

 Usually, more than one project is entered by participants from a country.
 In each individual country the best project is awarded the National Energy Globe Award and presented at the global online platform of Energy Globe.
 The Energy Globe Award is awarded annually to projects focusing on energy efficiency, renewable energies and the conservation of resources.
 The awards for these many projects are presented in their recipients’ individual countries.

 Any national winner can become winner of an International Energy Globe Award or of the Energy Globe World Award.

 The international Energy Globe Award distinguishes the best projects in the five categories.
 The international category winners are awarded in a ceremony which is broadcast all over the world and are in the spotlight of international media coverage.
 International winning projects for the five award categories will also each receive a cash award.